 He was born in Boston and began playing bass at the age of 12, studying with Springfield Massachusetts Symphony Principal Bass, Anthony Bevivino.
 While in high school, Mr. Cousin was Principal Bass of the Greater Boston Youth Orchestra.
 In 1969, he performed with the International Youth Orchestra in St. Moritz, Switzerland, where he played under the baton of Leopold Stokowski.

-Mr. Cousin attended the New England Conservatory, where he studied with Boston Symphony bassist Leslie Martin and Principal Bass Henry Portnoi.
-He also participated in the Tanglewood and Temple Music Festivals where he studied with Philadelphia Orchestra Principal Bass Roger Scott.
+Mr. Cousin attended the New England Conservatory, where he studied with Boston Symphony bassist Leslie Martin and Principal Bass Henry Portnoy.
+He also participated in the Tanglewood Festival and Temple Music Festival, where he studied with Philadelphia Orchestra Principal Bass, Roger Scott.

-Throughout his career, Mr. Cousin has performed internationally in numerous recitals, solo, and chamber music concerts, including the LA Phil's Chamber Music Society and Green Umbrella New Music Series.
-Widely respected as a bass teacher throughout Southern California, he has taught extensively at the middle school, high school, and university levels, and has participated in the LA Phil's educational programs.
+Throughout his career, Mr. Cousin has performed internationally in numerous recitals, solo, and chamber music concerts, including the LA Phil’s Chamber Music and Green Umbrella series.
+Widely respected as a bass teacher throughout Los Angeles and Orange County, he has taught extensively at the middle school, high school, and university levels, and has taught in the LA Phil’s educational programs.

-Jack Cousin is also a renowned Fine Art Woodworker whose beautiful, hand carved exotic wood art is collected and sold throughout the United States.
-He is the business owner of Orchestrations and Encore Classical Designs.
-Mr. Cousin is currently working on making a Double Bass.
-He is married to Artist/Musician Andrea Comsky.
+Jack Cousin is also a renowned fine art woodworker, whose beautiful hand-carved exotic wood art is collected and sold throughout the world.
+He is playing on a double bass that he made himself.
+He is married to musician/artist Andrea Comsky.